Davmuz/phraw/docs/routing.rst

 This feature can be used for custom algorithms or more complex behaviors like lookup pages on a database, CMSs, object-driven frameworks and so on.

-The custom function or method have to take two variable references: the URI to match and the array variable where store the matched values.
+The custom function or method have to take three variable references: the URI to match, the ``Phraw->uri`` attribute that contains the request URI and the ``Phraw->uri_values`` array variable where store the matched values.
 The return value have to be a boolean: ``true`` if the URI is matched or ``false`` if not.

-The values stored in the ``$uri_values`` array have to be by name, if named, an also by integer (the first value have the index 1, the second 2 and so on).
+The values stored in the ``$phraw_uri_values`` array have to be by name, if named, an also by integer (the first value have the index 1, the second 2 and so on).
 The 0 value have to be the text that matched the full pattern.

 A custom function: